The Wildflower Bed before bursting into bloom

 For National Tree Week 2019, 60 Year 3 children planted trees with Liz.
 They had a great afternoon planting hazel, oak, alder, willow and bird cherry.
 All Great Wood also did a sponsored walk to obtain funds for the wood, so we were able to construct a bridge over a wet ditch to redirect a path.

-Here are some pictures showing our progress.
+Here are some pictures showing our progress in constructing the bridge over the ditch.
 Click on them for descriptions.

 We have worked on this site since 1985 and it has been amazing to see the changes over that time.